gauti038/taskmanager/k8s/README.md

                 -e REGISTRY_HTTP_TLS_KEY=/certs/domain.key \
                 --restart=always --name registry registry:2
     ```
-3. Install docker on the server.
+3. (Insecure Registry) Install docker on the server.
 Start registry in insecure mode.
     ```
         docker run -d -p 5000:5000 --name docker-registry --restart=always -v /home/dockerRegistry:/var/lib/registry registry:2
     ```
 The volume share ensures that even if server restarts, the images which are already pushed, are safe on the file system of the host machine.

-4. (Insecure Registry) If the registry server is on a secure LAN and you dont want to configure certificates specifically, follow this :
+4. If the registry server is on a secure LAN and you dont want to configure certificates specifically, follow this :
-    * On all hosts where kubernetes or minikube is running
-    * add these lines to the file : /etc/docker/daemon.json
+    * On all hosts where kubernetes or minikube is running add these lines to the file : /etc/docker/daemon.json
     ```
         {
             "insecure-registries":["<REGISTRY HOST IP>:5000"]
         }
     ```